The PROBLEM

 Just 4 Them Inc. provides educational support for these underprivileged restavek children in Haiti.
 Since our founding, we have given hope to hundreds of disadvantaged youth in the name of Christ.
 Our desire is "to prepare [these youth] for works of service" (Ephesians 4:12) so they can make their own positive impact on the world.

-Our primary school in Gressier, Haiti offers a wide range of courses, including: Math, history, geography, art, French, agriculture and grammar.
+Our primary school in Gressier, Haiti offers a wide range of courses, including: math, history, geography, art, French, agriculture and grammar.
 Though not all of the students enrolled at our school are restavek, we have implemented a schedule designed to accommodate the needs of students in this dire situation.

-Our primary school in Gressier, Haiti offers a wide range of courses, including: Math, history, geography, art, French, agriculture and grammar.
+Our primary school in Gressier, Haiti offers a wide range of courses, including: math, history, geography, art, French, agriculture and grammar.
 Though not all of the students enrolled at our school are restavek, we have implemented a schedule designed to accommodate the needs of students in this dire situation.